Laws // Lois

 Article 20.
 Everyone has the right to use both the English and French languages in any debates and proceedings in Parliament and in the legislature of Aquria-Catopolis, and in Aquria, the right to use the English, French, Spanish and Aqurian languages in any debates and proceedings in the Aqurian Parliament.

 Article 21.
-Every member of the public in Aquria-Catopolis has the right to communicate with, and to receive available services from, any head or central office of Parliament or a legislature or of government in Aquria-Catopolis in English and French, and in Aquria, in English, French, Spanish and Aqurian, provided that
+Every member of the public in Aquria-Catopolis has the right to communicate with, and to receive available services from, any head or central office of Parliament or a legislature or of a government in Aquria-Catopolis in English and French, and in Aquria, in English, French, Spanish and Aqurian; provided that

 a) There is significant demand for communications with and services from that office in such language; or